mikemayer67/TheGame/privacy.md

 ## Cookies

-*TheGame* does not use any cookies for session persistence.
+*TheGame* does not use any cookies for any reason.

 ## Information Collected on Children